Rohannorden2121/FungiMap/demo/README.md

 ## Command Details

-**Command 1:** Creates a conda environment with packages needed for demo (pandas, matplotlib, jupyter).
-No bioinformatics tools or databases are needed.
+**Command 1:** Creates conda environment with packages needed for demo (pandas, matplotlib, jupyter).
+No bioinformatics tools or databases are needed for this.

 **Command 2:** Opens the demo notebook in Jupyter.
-The notebook has precomputed outputs and displays results without doing any computations.
+The notebook has precomputed outputs and displays results w/out doing any computations.

 **Command 3:** (Optional) Prints demo results to terminal for quick viewing without needing Jupyter.

 ## What You'll See

-- Complete analysis workflow
+- Analysis workflow
 - Species classification
 - Performance metrics/QC stats
-- Basic interpretations of findings
+- Basic findings explanations